p0358/black_market_edition/README.md

 ## Compiling

-Clone the repo with `git clone --resursive --depth 1 -j8 https://github.com/p0358/black_market_edition.git` and build the solution in VS 2022.
+Clone the repo with `git clone --recursive --depth 1 -j8 https://github.com/p0358/black_market_edition.git` and build the solution in VS 2022 (use Staging or Release configuration, Debug is not supported).

 ### Building an installer